Tonga6/Rocket-Run/README.md

 # Rocket-Run

-2D game built in Unity using C#
+Built in Unity using C#.
+A polished 2D game with sound and fx where the player scores points by navigating around rockets to reach waypoints.
 Can be played at https://zhitonga.itch.io/rocket-run

-Rockets spawn in waves and move towards the player, who must evade them and reach the waypoints to score points.

 ![alt text](Images/gameplay.png "Gameplay")
 ![alt text](Images/highscore.png "High Score")